Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 How to Get Around Kodaikanal

 Walking is the best way to explore this town.
-Being a hill station, there are no auto rickshaws (tuk-tuks) or 2-wheelers for rent.
+Being a hill station, there are no auto-rickshaws (tuk-tuks) or 2-wheelers for rent.
 The only option to travel within the city is to take taxis, which can get expensive.
 Going from any one spot to another costs a minimum of Rs 200 by taxi.
-Half day tours start at Rs 1500 where they rush you through various tourist stops in a hurry.
+Half-day tours start at Rs 1500 where they rush you through various tourist stops in a hurry.
 In such a scenario, it's best to take things at your own pace, walk around and explore the town.
 Kodai is a tiny town and most sights are within a few meters from one another.
 Walking also lets you stop and admire the breathtaking views all around!
+Another fun way to get around Kodaikanal is to hire a bicycle for the day!

 Being a tiny town, Kodaikanal does not have a whole lot of things to do.
 There are a few attractions in Kodaikanal, the most popular one being Kodaikanal lake.
-Apart from that, there are some churches, view points to witness the sunrise as well as trekking routes.
+Apart from that, there are some churches, viewpoints to witness the sunrise as well as trekking routes.
 Vattakanal, also known as an Israeli town, is a village south of Kodaikanal.
 The village has great views of the valley and is located close to the popular viewpoints.
+Take a look at some of the best places to visit in Kodaikanal in 2 days.

 1. Kodaikanal Lake